-Poor finishing can leave significant gaps where wood rot can flourish, meaning that wood deck railing can collapse within a few years, or it can leave unattractive marks on the wood itself, meaning that the wood deck railing an eyesore.
+Poor finishing can leave significant gaps where wood rot can flourish, meaning that the wood deck railing can collapse within a few years, or it can leave unattractive marks on the wood itself, making the wood deck railing an eyesore.

-Preventing bare wood from touching reduces the likelihood of wood rotting, so it is a good idea to clean and varnish or finish the wood deck railing before fitting together.
-By applying the paint, varnish or finish before making the wood deck railing, water can be prevented from touching the bare wood.
+Preventing bare wood from touching reduces the likelihood of wood rotting, so it is a good idea to clean and varnish or finish the wood deck railing before fitting it together.
+By applying the paint, varnish, or finish before making the wood deck railing, water can be prevented from touching the bare wood.
 This simple technique also prevents peeling or cracking of the final finish.

 It is important to ensure that the wood deck railing finish is applied during good weather conditions.
-Using water-repellent during cold weather, or applying any finish shortly before rain can result in the finish being washed off, or marked by water spots.
+Using water-repellent during cold weather, or applying any finish shortly before rain, can result in the finish being washed off, or marked by water spots.

 Apply finish evenly using a brush, ensuring that all points of the wood are covered, but without leaving pools of finish, or tacky spots on the wood.